Three Actions We Want to See at COP28

 15:30-16:30 GST | Watch the Live Stream

-In a world challenged by climate change, economic disparities, and geopolitical complexities, ensuring the stability of the global food supply chain is of utmost importance.
+In a world challenged by climate change, economic disparities, and geopolitical complexities, ensuring the stability and efficiency of the global food supply chain is of utmost importance.
 Transforming food systems to make them more resilient and inclusive, and leveraging them as engines of economic growth and prosperity for all, is at the heart of this critical endeavor.
-DP World’s global supply chain operations play a vital role in supporting these goals, aligning with the UAE’s vision to establish itself as a leading innovation and food supplies trading hub.
+How can global supply chain operations play a vital role in supporting these goals?

-The session, in partnership with The Global FoodBanking Network and DP World, will introduce how supply chains, from ports and economic zones, to packing houses and markets, and across the distribution infrastructure that brings food into people’s homes, can be leveraged to solve a myriad of food system challenges.
-Panelists will explore how they are mitigating supply chain disruptions, protecting vulnerable communities, promoting international trade partnerships, and collaborating to enhance food security on a global scale.
+The session will introduce how supply chains, from ports and economic zones, to packing houses and markets, and across the distribution infrastructure that brings food into people’s homes, can be leveraged to solve a myriad of food system challenges, including the reduction of food loss and waste.

 Sparking Ideas: Putting Food Loss and Waste Solutions on the Table

 With a growing understanding of the interconnection between the food system and climate change, the world needs urgent action that will speed and scale progress, including to reduce food loss and waste.